 Pick the brain of the employee who worked for Bad Boss before you to find out what pleases Bad Boss and what pushes his or her buttons.
 If the previous employee is no longer with the organization, find out why.

 Law firms and corporate legal departments can be challenging work environments.
 Diverse personalities, high-stakes work, tight deadlines, and fierce competition create a recipe for conflict and miscommunication.
 By keeping the tips above in mind, you will be better able to forge a fruitful relationship with your boss.

-Tips for Dealing With a Bad Boss
+8 Tips for Dealing With Your Bad Boss